deyanyosifov/repDilPCR/README.md

 <sub>The functions `dunnettTest`, `tamhaneDunnettTest`, `kwManyOneDunnTest` and `tukeyTest` depend on a random number generator to perform their calculations which can lead to slightly different results when the same data is analyzed multiple times.
 In order to make repDilPCR return reproducible results when the same dataset is analyzed multiple times, the random number generator state is kept constant by using a hard-coded seed `set.seed(40075017)`.</sub>

 ##### 5.2.
 Adjust the visual appearance of the plots to your needs
-Users can adjust the font size on plots by using the respective input box `Font size on text plots` in the control panel.
+Users can adjust the font size on plots by using the respective input box `Font size of text on plots` in the control panel.
 Changing the preset number (9) will scale proportionately all different font sizes that occur on plots.

 Statistical significance can be denoted on plots with either numeric p-values or asterisks.
 The choice can be stated by selecting the respective radio button under `Display format of statistical significance on plots`.
 In the case of asterisks, their number corresponds to the significance level according to the following convention: * denotes 0.01 < p &le; 0.05, ** denotes 0.001 < p &le; 0.01, *** denotes 0.0001 < p &le; 0.001, **** denotes p &le; 0.0001.